When you create a Group on Stitch, Stitch will ask you what type of group you would like to create. You will have three options to select from:

 If you've got an interest in speaking French to other members in virtual get-togethers, you could create a worldwide Group called "French chit-chat".
 Members from around the world would be free to join.

 Any virtual events you post to the Group will be seen on the Stitch Activities page by anyone who can join the event.
-That helps raise awareness of your group and encourage new members to join, as anyone who attends your group events will be prompted to become a member of your Group!
+That helps raise awareness of your group and encourages new members to join, as anyone who attends your group events will be prompted to become a member of your Group!

 Statewide, countrywide and worldwide Groups can only contain virtual activities.